texcoffier/StoX/README.md

       pass
 ```

-Adding a hook:
+Adding a behavior to a hook:

 ```python
   XYZ.add_filter('hook-name', function_to_call)
   XYZ.add_filter('hook-name', function_to_call, True) # Add before the others
 ```

-Calling a hook and so all the functions added (in the order of addition):
+Calling a hook and so all the added functions (in the order of addition):

 ```python
   XYZ.call('hook-name', data)